gosling-lang/gosling-docs/Documentation.md

 ### Point
 [source code](https://github.com/sehilyi/geminid/blob/master/src/core/mark/point.ts)

-The mark `point` represents one data point using a circle.
-Visual channels of the circle, e.g., radius, color, vertical position, horizontal position, are used to represent values of the data point.
-Popular charts such as scatter plot and bubble charts use `point` mark.
+The mark `point` represents one data point using a circular shape.
+Visual channels of the circle, such as radius, color, and vertical/horizontal position, are used to represent values of the data point.
+Popular charts such as scatter plots and bubble charts use `point` mark.

 <img src="https://github.com/sehilyi/geminid/wiki/images/point_example.png" width="800" alt="point_example">